rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 In this blog post we're gonna dive into, how one who has zero experience in Web Development can become an **internship ready Web Developer**.

 > **Note:** The resources are going to be opinionated in this post to solve the issue of **abundance of resources**.
-> It is a issue because if we are exposed to too many resources we tend to procrastinate
+It is an issue because if we are exposed to too many resources we tend to procrastinate

 We'll first understand the difference between the backend and frontend of a web application, then we'll start by learning the frontend which will include firstly the basics _html_, _css_, and _js_.